 Judicial Court Divisions

-The Circuit Court of Lake County is organized into three divisions as designated by the Chief Judge.
-Case types and matters fall into one of the three categories listed below:
+The Circuit Court of Lake County is organized into four divisions as designated by the Chief Judge.
+Case types and matters fall into one of the four categories listed below:

 In some civil cases, the plaintiff seeks money (also known as damages) from the defendant as compensation for injuries allegedly caused by the defendant.
 Some common examples are cases involving car accidents, medical malpractice, defective products, and contract disputes.